-The Night Ministry’s overnight youth shelter, The Crib, first opened in January 2011 as a 4-month pilot program funded by the City of Chicago.
+The Crib, first opened in January 2011 as a 4-month pilot program funded by the City of Chicago.
 The pilot project was a result of meetings between The Night Ministry’s youth advocacy group, H.E.L.L.O.
-(Homeless Experts Living Life’s Obstacles), and former Mayor Richard Daley.
-The Crib was the only overnight shelter for homeless youth ages 18 to 24 in Chicago, and the only program of its kind in the Midwest.
+(Homeless Experts Living Life’s Obstacles), and former Chicago Mayor Richard Daley.
+At the time, The Crib was the only overnight shelter for homeless youth ages 18 to 24 in Chicago, and the only program of its kind in the Midwest.
 Named by youth working with The Night Ministry, The Crib provided over 150 youth with safe shelter, warm meals, and supportive programming during the pilot phase.

 For youth like Mileena, who has been homeless since the age of 15, The Crib provides a sense of security and belonging.
 Mileena explains that before The Crib, “I had no place else to go.
 At The Crib I have met wonderful staff and other youth.
 We have each other’s backs.”